xraypy/feff85exafs/t/materials/README.md

       ln -s  `pwd`/f85ut.py ~/.larch/plugins/f85ut.py

-Here, I have assumed that you have run this command in the folder containing both this README file and the `f85ut.py` file.
-That is what lets the call to `pwd` work.
+Here, I have assumed that you will run this command in the folder containing both this README file and the `f85ut.py` file.
+That is why the call to `pwd` works.

-Fire up Larch and do the following:
+Fire up Larch from the folder containing this README file and do the
+following:

-    add_plugin('f85ut')
+    larch> add_plugin('f85ut')
-    my_ut = ut('Copper')
+    larch> my_ut = ut('Copper')

-That will creat a unit testing object called `my_ut` and point it at the folder containing the materials related to unit tests on a calculation for copper metal.
+That will create a unit testing object called `my_ut` and point it at the folder containing the materials related to unit tests on a calculation for copper metal.

 Next do

-     my_ut.run()
+     larch> my_ut.run()

 This will run a calculation on copper metal using Feff85exafs in its current state.
 Once this is done, you can check the results of the